 Figure 1: The end-user productivity report can be filtered based on user and time period to show such statistics as total time a user was interacting with the system (interaction), total time a user was inactive and NOT interacting with the system (inactivity), and percentage of the duration time that the user was interacting within the system (% interaction).

-The Results: Closed Visibility Gaps Using Citrix End-User Productivity Report
+The Results: Closed Visibility Gaps Using Citrix End-User Productivity Reporting

 This customer now runs the End-User Productivity Report at management’s request to gain insight into the user session activity.
-As a result, they are able to analyze Citrix usage and use the information to truly understand how productive their remote workforce truly is.
+The Citrix performance monitoring report from Goliath allows them to see Citrix usage and use the information to truly understand how productive their remote workforce truly is.